-Do you have a well-positioned URL that tops all search engine rankings with its high number of Likes, Shares, Tweets and +1s?
+Do you have a well-positioned URL that tops all search engine rankings with its a high number of Likes, Shares, Tweets, and +1s?
 The new Google search engine ranking factors strongly indicate social signals to correlate positively with better search engine rankings.
 So, while you increase your activity on Facebook and Twitter, your frequently shared content helps you achieve better rankings!

 Good content reigns supreme

-As one of the major SEO trends in 2013, good quality and original content directly correlates with good rankings.
+As one of the major SEO trends in 2013, good quality and original content directly correlate with good rankings.
 Better rankings URLs have more text and a significantly greater number of additional media integrations as compared to last year.
 Good internal link structure also appears as an important quality factor amongst the new Google search engine ranking factors.
 However, as mentioned earlier, there are many cases where average content from reputed brands or websites have ended up outranking great content from quality but lesser-known blogs.
-That is why, I feel building a brand matters more today!
+That is why, I feel building brand matters more today!